 As with most application information, it’s always better to have more information rather than not enough.
 Therefore, if your client can list a PCP, request they do so regardless of the requirement.

-As mentioned above, Ritter’s Platform organizes all your client’s information and prefills much of the client’s information into a FastTrack app.
-But not everything will prefill, like the PCP, so don’t forget the power of copy and paste.
+As mentioned above, MedicareCENTER can organize much of your clients’ information.
+It can also enable prefill capabilites into an application.
+Now, everything might not prefill, so don’t forget the power of copy and paste.
 Pull up one web browser window with your client’s profile.
 Pull up another with the application.
-Now you can easily copy information, like the PCP and more, from your client’s file into the application without having to retype everything (and without increasing the chances of mistakes).
+Now you can easily copy and paste information from your client’s file into the application without having to retype everything (and without increasing the chances of mistakes).

-To start, highlight the PCP by clicking at the start of their name and dragging your mouse to the end of it.
+To start, highlight the info by clicking at the start of it and dragging your mouse to the end of it.
 Next, either use the shortcut ctrl + c on your keyboard to copy or right-click on your mouse and select Copy.
-Then, click where you need to paste the PCP and either use the shortcut ctrl + v to paste or right click with your mouse and select Paste.
+Then, click where you need to paste it and either use the shortcut ctrl + v to paste or right click with your mouse and select Paste.
 Alternatively, leave it blank and request that the client fill in this information after you send the prefilled app.

 6. Match the Attestation with the Election Period